 Transformative Learning | Professional Development

-Our Transformative Learning series aims to unpack each one of our 5 Transformation Goals (Intercultural Competence, Global Citizenship, Personal Growth, Intellectual Growth and Professional Development).
-We take a closer look at why we chose these goals and how we aim to encourage growth through our custom faculty-led and virtual exchange programs.
+Our Transformative Learning series aims to unpack each one of our Transformation Goals.
+For higher education, these are Intercultural Competence, Global Citizenship, Personal Growth, Intellectual Growth, and Professional Development).
+We take a closer look at why we chose these goals and how we aim to encourage growth through our custom school, faculty-led, and virtual exchange programs.

 Why do we focus on Professional Development?

 We want our students to be more competitive professionally as a result of our programs but also recognize the variety of professional opportunities that exist in the world and in Africa in particular.
 Having our students gain new skills, articulate those skill gains, and widen their professional networks and perspectives is vital to our vision for student transformation – on average, people spend over 90000 hours at work.
 Our hope for our students is that they will not merely embark on careers, but follow a vocation – and that our programs, even if only in some small way, will help them do so.

 Our programs include a customizable mixture of hands-on experiences; fieldwork (if applicable); and project-based learning in a variety of fields, depending on the time students have and the nature of their engagements.
 These itinerary inclusions are coupled with focused reflection sessions that encourage students to articulate and identify the skills they are developing or honing, from plant propagation techniques to intercultural patient care, to public speaking and virtual presentations – the list is varied.
 We also encourage students to think through our other goal areas as opportunities for professional development, as intercultural competence, global citizenship, a keen and confident sense of self, and intellectual robustness are all competitive and compelling professional competencies in the 21st century.